ahmadreza-smdi/PLY-Compiler/README.md

 ### what is PLY compiler ?

 PLY is a parsing tool written purely in Python.
 It is basically a re-implementation of Lex and Yacc originally in C-language.
-It was written by David M. Beazley.* [dabeaz](https://github.com/dabeaz/ply)
+It was written by [David M. Beazley](https://github.com/dabeaz/ply).
 Unlike Lex and Yacc in C which uses LALR parsing technique, PLY uses LR parsing which can incorporate large grammars easily.
 PLY also has extensive debugging and error reporting facilities.

 ## Prerequisites